JingleJam/JingleJamTracker/API.md

 - Dollar amounts are calculated using the current conversion rate provided in the `/api/tiltify` endpoint
 - Timestamps use Unix milliseconds for `/api/graph/current` and ISO 8601 strings for `/api/graph/previous`
 - The `/api/tiltify` endpoint returns the top 100 campaigns sorted by amount raised
+- The `/api/campaigns` endpoint provides access to all campaigns with pagination support
 - Historical data in `/api/graph/previous` may have varying data point frequencies depending on the year